 Ashraful received his PhD in Materials Science and Engineering from UNSW in 2023.
 Prior to that, he obtained his BSc from the Bangladesh University of Engineering and Technology (BUET) and his MSc from the Korea Advanced Institute of Science and Technology (KAIST).
 Furthermore, he has research and working experience in both academia and industry.
 He worked and collaborated with several industries and research institutes, such as BlueScope, BSRM, BITAC, LG Chem, KAIST Institute, and ANSTO.

 The Development and Research Training Grant (DTRG), UNSW, Sydney, Australia, 2022.

 Awards and Memberships

-Dr. Ashraful Azam is interested in the field of functional nanomaterials, particularly quantum dot materials for energy and optoelectronics applications.
+Dr Ashraful Azam is interested in the field of functional nanomaterials, particularly quantum dot materials for energy and optoelectronics applications.
 He is an expert in developing novel methods for synthesizing high-quality, mass-producible quantum dots.
-In light of this, Dr. Ashraful employs these quantum dot materials to design and fabricate high-performance catalysts for lithium-ion batteries and fuel cells in an effort to solve the world's energy challenge.
+In light of this, Dr Ashraful employs these quantum dot materials to design and fabricate high-performance catalysts for lithium-ion batteries and fuel cells to solve the world's energy challenge.
 Dr. Ashraful is also interested in the optoelectronics field.
 He is currently focusing on quantum dot-based LED display technology development by harnessing the unique optical properties of these magic materials.

 My Research Supervision